Keyboard shortcuts

 Your First Agent

-Let’s build a real agent — a task prioritizer that classifies items and presents them sorted by urgency.
+Let’s build a task prioritizer that classifies items and reports them by urgency.

 keel init task-prioritizer